paulvha/scd30/README.md

 Directory Arduino : Files for the Arduino IDE and supports Arduino and ESP8266

-Directory Rapsberry : future for raspberry PI (I hope given the clock stretches challenges)
+Directory Raspberry : future for raspberry PI (I hope given the clock stretches challenges)